Aphinith/rosayeephotography/README.md

 # My-artists

-> Search for artists and sample their top hits!
+> Search for artists via the Spotify Web API and sample their top hits!

 ## Team